gpadolina/TimeSeries-notes/TimeSeries/07 - ExponentialSmoothing.md

 In some cases, the smoothing parameters may be chosen in a subjective manner.
 However, a more reliable and objective way to obtain values for the unknown parameters is to estimate them from the observed data.

+Regression model coefficients can be estimated by minimizing the sum of the squared residuals.
+Similarly, the unknown parameters and the initial values for any exponential smoothing method can be estimated by minimizing the SSE.

+Unlike regression where we have formulas which return the values of the regression coefficients that minimizes the SSE, this involves a non-linear minimization problem and we need to use an optimization tool to solve it.